lananovikova10/my-help/Writerside/topics/Empty-MD-Topic2.md

 [//]: # (TODO: fix this)

 TSAPI allows you to define trading strategies, simulate them on historical data, and eventually go live with real-time data.
-The core components of a strategy include defining the instruments, scheduling, event handlers, and utilizing SAX for time series analysis.
+The core components of a strategy include defining the instruments, scheduling, event handlers, and utilizing SAXXXX for time series analysis.

 ## Key Components